What is asset finance?

 Hire Purchase (HP)

 You pay in instalments and own the asset outright at the end of the agreement.
 The asset appears on your balance sheet.
+Best for long-term use assets.

 Finance Lease